tedmiston/tab-transporter/README.md

 tab-transporter
 ===============

-Take all tabs in the frontmost Safari window and move them into Chrome.
+Move tabs from the frontmost Safari window into Chrome.

 I developed Tab Transporter out of personal utility because I couldn't find anything else that did exactly what I wanted.